medizininformatik-initiative/feasibility-deploy/feasibility-triangle/README.md

 ### Step 5 - Set Up ssl certificates

-Running this setup safely at your site requires a valid certificate and domain.
-Please contact the responsible body of your institution to receive both a domain and certificate.
+Running this setup safely at your site requires a valid certificate and domains.
+Please contact the responsible body of your institution to receive both domains and a certificate containing these domains as subject alternative names (SAN).
+The following services require a domain each:

+- FHIR server
+- FLARE
+- Keycloak (optional, see step 8)

-You will require two .pem files: a cert.pem (certificate) and key.pem (private key).
+You will require two .pem files: a `cert.pem` (certificate) and `key.pem` (private key).

 Once you have the appropriate certificates you should save them under `/opt/feasibility-deploy/feasibility-triangle/auth`.
 Set the rights for all files of the auth folder to 655 `chmod 655 /opt/feasibility-deploy/feasibility-triangle/auth/*`.